Marvin9/trackify/README.md

 db.update(from, to, (err, doc) => {
   if(err) tracker.error(new Error(err));

-  tracker.nosqldb_query("tablename", "update", from, to); // three arguments
+  tracker.nosql_query("tablename", "update", from, to); // three arguments

 });